ilanschnell/bitarray/README.rst

    Rotate bitarray in-place by ``k`` positions.
    Positive ``k`` rotates right, negative ``k`` rotates left.

-   When bitarray is not empty, rotating one step to the right is equivalent to ``a.insert(0, a.pop())``, and rotating one step to the left is equivalent to ``a.append(a.pop(0))``.
+   When bitarray ``a`` is not empty, rotating one step to the right is equivalent to ``a.insert(0, a.pop())``, and rotating one step to the left is equivalent to ``a.append(a.pop(0))``.
    The same convention is used by the ``.rotate()`` method of